Choose a sport and search by location or venue

 If you’re looking to play padel tennis in North London, Hazelwood Sports Club is the place to be.
 The sand-based astroturf padel courts are available to hire for members and non-members alike.
 The club also hosts padel leagues and tournaments, and padel racquets can be hired from reception so you don’t need to worry about bringing your own.

-Like its Hyde Park equivalent, Will to Win Regent’s Park is home to excellent padel tennis facilities.
-The sand-based astroturf courts provide the perfect conditions for beginners to the sport as very as seasoned professionals.
-Qualified padel coaches are on hand to show you the ropes at weekly drop-in sessions, or you can book a court and play with friends at the weekend or after work.
+Like its Hyde Park equivalent, Park Sports The Regent's Park is home to excellent Padel Tennis facilities.
+The venue has two floodlit outdoor Padel courts available to book up to 7 days in advance on a 'pay & play' basis, no membership required.
+The sand-based AstroTurf courts provide the perfect conditions for beginners to the sport as very as seasoned professionals.
+LTA Qualified Padel coaches are on hand to show you the ropes at weekly drop-in sessions or 6-week adult courses.

 Read the Playfinder blog to keep up to date with the best places to play sport in London and the latest grassroots sports news.